 Most of the long-term contracts for the Company's vessels contain early termination options in favor of the customer.
 Although some of such contracts have early termination remedies or other provisions designed to discourage the customer from exercising such options, the Company cannot assure investors that its customers would not choose to exercise their termination rights in spite of such remedies or the threat of litigation with the Company.
 Until replacement of such business with other customers, any termination could temporarily disrupt the Company's business or otherwise adversely affect its financial condition and results of operations.
 The Company might not be able to replace such business on economically equivalent terms.
-In addition, during the current and prior downturns, the Company has experienced customers requesting contractual concessions even though such concessions were contrary to existing contractual terms.
-While the Company may not be legally required to give concessions, commercial considerations may dictate that it do so.
+In addition, during the current and prior downturns, the Company may not be legally required to give concessions, commercial considerations may dictate that it do so.
 If the Company is unable to collect amounts owed to it or long-term contracts for its vessels are terminated and its vessels are not sufficiently utilized, this could have a material adverse effect on the Company's business, financial position, results of operations, cash flows and growth prospects.